 Meanwhile a Belfast Telegraph columnist has played the Nazi card.

 On the same day, Boris Johnson is considering a bridge from Scotland to Northern Ireland to level up the two economies.
 He indicated his support for this idea in a recent meeting with the public.
 He has shown himself open to grandiose ideas, but what if the UK pays for a bridge that facilitates Scotland separating from England and joining a re-united Ireland as members of the EU, surrounding England with EU member-states?

 13 Feb 2020: BBC Question Time: “Is a bridge to Ireland a bridge too far?”
 The SNP Joanna Cherry MP rejoiced in the thought that re-united Ireland, united by a bridge with independent Scotland in the EU would allow Irish goods to go to Europe through Scotland and expand Leith and east Scotland ports.
 So, “is it a bridge too far?”
 Yes, in unstable times.
-Meanwhile, the SNP can get on with improving infrastructure within Scotland and build a bridge over the stormy Minch to the Outer Hebrides.
+Meanwhile, the SNP should get on with improving infrastructure within Scotland and build a bridge over the stormy Minch to the Outer Hebrides.
 If Ireland re-unites, that is soon enough for a re-united Ireland to pay for a joint venture, including clearing up the munitions dump of more than a million tons of weapons from WWII dumped in Beaufort’s Dyke.
 And why was there no question about former SNP Derek Mackay?
 Why did Question Time in Dundee not have a Scottish Tory MSP or MP on the panel, or better still, why not ask a question about it?

 14 Feb 2020: Nigel Farage’s summary on Boris’ bridge.